 CAROUSEL DAY | APRIL 29, 2023 | 11am – 4pm

-Join us for a festival event in celebration of Glen Echo Park's 102-year-old Dentzel Carousel as it opens for the season!
+Join us (RAIN OR SHINE!!) for a festival event in celebration of Glen Echo Park's 102-year-old Dentzel Carousel as it opens for the season!

 In addition to riding the carousel, families are welcome to enjoy many other FREE activities throughout the Park, including: